SX-Aurora/SX-Aurora.github.io/_posts/2019-11-01-hpcg-tuning.md

 three reorderings: (1) Hyperplane, (2) Hypersphere and (3)
 Multicoloring.
-Finally: it supports a classical Gauss-Seidel substitution as well as one which uses L and U matrices separately and takes advantage of the symmetry of the problem.
+Finally: it supports a classical Gauss-Seidel substitution as well as one which uses L and U matrices separately and takes advantage of the symmetry of the Gauss-Seidel sweep.

 Unfortunately the Hyperspheres approach turned out to widen the U matrix in ELLPACK format thus adding more padding entries than